Frequently Asked Questions

 Hips: A hip scarf is a must!
 Loaners will be available at the studio, but any kind of scarf or fabric strip will work.
 You can use them to express your style ^_^

 Legs: Wear leggings or yoga pants, really anything stretchy.
 Sweats are OK during warmups, but it’s better if the instructor can see your knees.
-Depending on your sex, you may need a dance belt.

-Feet: In the summer, students may choose to go barefoot or wear foot undiez, but shoes are especially recommended when it is colder.
+Feet: In the summer, students may choose to go barefoot or wear foot undiez, but shoes are especially recommended for your comfort when it is colder.
 Hanami flats (order 2 or 3 sizes larger than street shoes), ballet flats, or shoes designed for dancing with a pivot point are all good options!
 To protect your knees during turns, do not use street sneakers.

 Class Logistic Questions